kjergens/polyfun-1.1.0/README.md

-# polyfun11
+# Polyfun for Java 11

 Refactored version of David Gomprecht's polyfun library.
+You can download the JAR in out/artifacts/polyfun_v_11/polyfun_v_11.jar

 ## Key changes
 * Compiled in Java 11